JSzkup/GameSelector/README.md

 # GameSelector
-simple menu that links to a few basic games
+Simple menu that links to a few basic games.